pawelwiejkut/pawelwiejkut.dev/content/posts/amdp-abap-trfn.md

 {{< /highlight >}}

-What is funny - in oposite to standard ABAP execution, you need to put the "empty" outbound into execution and then you can pick up data from there.
-For complete usecase please [check out this repostiory](https://github.com/pawelwiejkut/bw_trfn_tester/blob/old/src/zcl_bw_trfn_tester_amdp.clas.abap).
+What is funny - in opposite to standard ABAP execution, you need to put the "empty" outbound into execution and then you can pick up data from there.
+For complete use case please [check out this repostiory](https://github.com/pawelwiejkut/bw_trfn_tester/blob/old/src/zcl_bw_trfn_tester_amdp.clas.abap).